telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ## HTTP(S) Inspectors

-The **HTTP(S) Inspectors** provide the following types of inspecting tools that enable you to inspect different parts of the requests and responses:
+The **HTTP(S) Inspectors** provide the following types of inspecting tools that enable you to examine different parts of the requests and responses:

 * [Headers inspector](#headers-inspector)
 * [Params inspector](#params-inspector)